gardenFiend138/study-notes/data_structures_algorithms/graphs/dfs_bfs.md

 * Continue to walk through the vertices that were connected to our starting node, adding them to the result, and enqueueing them
 * When we no longer have any vertices to visit for our curent node, we dequeue a vertex, and explore those edges
 * Repeat

+// this only visits vertices reachable from 's' parent = { s: None }
+DFS_visit(V, adj, s) // s is given vertex for v in Adj[s]:
+    if v not in parent:
+      parent[v] = s // set parent pointer
+      DFS(V, Adj, s)

+DFS(V, Adj):
+  parent = {}
+  for s in V:
+    if s not in parent:
+      parent[s] = none
+      DFS-visit(v, Adj, s)

+### Edge Classification
+* tree edge (parent pointer)
+  * visit new vertex via edge
+* forward edges (goes from node to descendent in tree)
+* backward edges (goes from one vertex to an ancestor--that is, a vertex prior in the graph)
+* cross edges (edge that connects sibling nodes/ sub-trees; non ancestor related)

+How to determine this programatically?
+Every parent pointer corresponds to tree edges; can use time/ counter to keep track of when it was visited, and then use that to compute;

 ## Readings and Code